Benson K. Whitney

 Benson Kelley Whitney (born August 17, 1956, in Saint Paul, Minnesota) was the United States Ambassador to Norway from 2006 to 2009.

 Early life and education

-Whitney grew up in Minnesota branch of the prominent American Whitney family and is of close relation to Vanderbilt family.
+Whitney grew up in the Minnesota branch of the prominent American Whitney family and is of close relation to the Vanderbilt family.
 He graduated high school from Verde Valley School in Sedona, Arizona, in 1974.
-He graduated with a B.A. from Vassar College magna cum laude in Poughkeepsie, New York, and a J.D. from the University of Minnesota Law School magna cum laude.
+He graduated with an A.B. from Vassar College magna cum laude in Poughkeepsie, New York, and a J.D. from the University of Minnesota Law School magna cum laude.
 While at Minnesota he was an editor of the Law Review and member of the Order of the Coif.

 Career

 Whitney went on to practice law with Popham, Haik, Schnobrich, and Kaufman Ltd. where he specialized in regulatory industries such as health care, cable television and election law.
 He became the managing general partner of the Gideon Hixon Fund, an evergreen venture capital fund which focused on early-stage technology and health care companies in Minnesota and California.
 He was elected president of the Minnesota Venture Capital Association.
 He was also chief executive officer of Whitney Management Company, a private investment advisory firm.
 Whitney's entrance into politics came in 2004, where he was the Minnesota executive director and finance chair for the Bush-Cheney 2004 presidential campaign, as well as Minnesota finance chair for the Republican National Committee.